-- K13.9.2P The Academic Registrar will inform the examiners, the Director of Studies, the independent chair, and the candidate enclosing the advice of the examiner(s) on the further work necessary.
+K13.11.2P The Academic Registrar will inform the examiners, the Director of Studies, the Independent Chair, and the candidate enclosing the advice of the examiner(s) on the further work necessary.
 The Academic Registrar may, at this stage, ask the examiners to consult in order to produce consolidated advice to the candidate.
-The candidate shall be permitted up to one calendar year from the date of the notification to submit the revised thesis.
-A thesis may be referred back for further work on only one occasion before the viva voce examination is held. - K13.9.3P The candidate shall be responsible for deciding the manner in which to improve the thesis/collection of published work. - K13.9.4P The candidate shall submit the revised thesis / collection of published work to the Academic Registrar who shall forward it to the examiners with the designated form.
+The candidate shall be permitted up to one calendar year from the date of the notification to submit the revised thesis, or collection of published work.
+A thesis may be referred back for further work on only one occasion before the viva voce examination is held.

+- K13.11.3P The candidate shall be responsible for deciding the manner in which to improve the thesis/collection of published work. - K13.11.4P The candidate shall submit the revised thesis / collection of published work to the Academic Registrar who shall forward it to the examiners with the designated form.
 Each examiner shall submit an independent preliminary report on the designated form to the Academic Registrar.
 Once the reports have been received, the Director of Studies shall be permitted to re-arrange the viva voce examination.

-K13.10 Second Stage (viva voce)
+K13.12 Second Stage (viva voce)